Some lucky dogs (and even some breeds) seldom, if ever, need their nails trimmed.

 What If You Trim Too Close And The Nail Starts To Bleed?

-Nine times out of 10, you will barely “nick the quick,” as they say.
+.
+Nine times out of 10, you will barely “nick the quick,”

 TIP: It’s best to keep a small container packed with cornstarch, flour, etc in it on hand at all times.
 Make sure the jar opening is bigger than your dog’s paw.
 That way, if you do happen to “nick the quick” then you can just dip your dog’s paw into it.
 That’s the simplest way to get the powdery substance to stick to the dog’s nail in a hurry.
 I used to just grab a pinch of it from the bag in the pantry, and then I’d make a small mess while trying to pinch the right amount onto the wound.